Madhuri Dixit: 1980s: Early roles and breakthrough

-1990s: Rise to prominence and widespread success
+1990s: Established actress

 In 1990, Dixit appeared in nine films.
 Five of them—Maha-Sangram, Deewana Mujh Sa Nahin, Jeevan Ek Sanghursh, Sailaab and Jamai Raja—were commercially unsuccessful.
 Her next release that year was Rakesh Roshan's action comedy Kishen Kanhaiya (alongside Anil Kapoor and Shilpa Shirodkar).
 It tells the story of twin brothers who are separated at birth and re-unite in their youth.
 Dixit and Shirodkar played the love interests of Kapoor's characters.
 It was the fourth-highest-grossing film of the year in India.
 Dixit next played a strong-willed woman in the box-office average action drama Izzatdaar.
 She won her first Filmfare Award for Best Actress for portraying Madhu, a rich and arrogant girl who falls in love with a poorer boy, in Indra Kumar's romantic drama Dil opposite Aamir Khan.
 It emerged as the highest-grossing film of the year.
 Rediff.com hailed her performance, commenting "..she showed her range as a performer.
 She breathed fire as the rebellious lover defying her family, or the forlorn estranged wife longing to be with her ailing better half."
 Dixit's final release of the year was the action drama Thanedaar, opposite Dutt, which was another commercial hit.

 In 1991, Dixit had five film releases, the first of which was the romance Pyar Ka Devta.
 She next starred alongside Jackie Shroff in the psychological thriller 100 Days.
 She played Devi, a clairvoyant woman who has a vision of a murder and sets out to uncover the truth.
 The film was a moderately successful.
 She next starred in Saajan opposite Dutt and Salman Khan.
 A major critical and commercial success, the film earned Dixit praise for her portrayal of Pooja Saxena, who is in love with her idol – Sagar.
 She received her fourth Best Actress nomination at Filmfare for her work in the film.
 T. Rama Rao's Pratikar and Nana Patekar's Prahaar were her other releases.